Dedicated to the memory of Michelle H. Fox.

 Apostolic Identity & We Declare

 Since David Bernard became General Superintendent in 2010, there has been a continual push for "Apostolic Identity" in reinforcing UPC positions on holiness.
-In fact, he had begun stressing that issue in the South Texas District where he was the District Superintendent before becoming the head of the group.
-In one of the 2009 issues of Forward Magazine, their official ministerial publication, there was an article about speaking against the manual, as well as an article by Bernard on the necessity of women having uncut hair.
+He had begun stressing this in the South Texas District while he was the District Superintendent.
+In a 2009 issue of Forward Magazine, their official ministerial publication, there was an article about speaking against the manual, as well as an article by Bernard on the necessity of women having uncut hair.

 Around the same time, ten of the more conservative UPC ministers decided to take a stand to uphold the holiness standards, calling on fellow ministers to "entirely reflect" the organization's beliefs and created the WeDeclare.org website.
 The Conroe United Pentecostal Church in Texas, pastored by R. Kent Smith, registered the domain on September 3, 2009 and it went away three years later as the domain was only registered through September 3, 2012.
 Some in this movement also started blogs and Facebook pages.
 Believing the United Pentecostal Church to be the "flagship organization of the modern Oneness Movement," they felt the organization was "at a critical juncture where there is a battle being waged for the soul of the Apostolic movement" and they, "the faithful," were taking a stand to "oppose the idea of a co-existence" with their fellow ministers who didn't see eye to eye with them on certain teachings.